-The applicable ILSFA standard disclosure form must be presented without modification to all customers who host a distributed generation project which will participate in the program, as well as all customers who enroll as subscribers to community solar projects participating in the program.
-Standard disclosure forms must be presented to customers for review and signed by customers confirming that review prior to the execution of the underlying sales contract to ensure that customers understand the terms and conditions of their purchase (and additional time must be provided to customers within the LIDG subprograms, as explained below).
+The applicable ILSFA standard disclosure form must be presented without modification to all customers who host a distributed generation project that will participate in the program, as well as all customers who enroll as subscribers to community solar projects participating in the program.
+Standard disclosure forms must be presented to customers for review and signed by customers confirming that review prior to the execution of the underlying sales contract to ensure that customers understand the terms and conditions of their purchase.
 In its Order approving the Agency's Revised Plan in Docket 19-0995, the Commission provided analysis reinforcing the requirement that every individual subscriber to a community solar project participating in the Agency's programs must receive and execute an individualized standard Disclosure Form.
+The Commission reiterated its approval of this requirement in the Final Order in Docket 22-0231.
 This requirement extends across all four ILSFA categories.